AlAstapchyk/AlAstapchyk/AboutMe.md

 - 👋 Hi, I’m @AlAstapchyk (Alexander Astapchyk)
-- 👀 I’m interested in game development on Unity
-- 📖 I know languages: good Polish(B2), good English and Russian is native
+- 📖 I know languages: Polish(B2), English and Russian is native
-- 📚 I have been learning C# for 2 years and Unity for year.
+- 📚 I have been learning C# for 2+ years and Unity for year.
 - 🕹 Cube Aside in Google Play (my indie game): https://play.google.com/store/apps/details?id=com.MoonTower.CubeAside
+- ⚛️ Now I'm interested in web development with React
 - 📫 You can contact me alastapchyk@gmail.com

 <!---